TybulOnAzure/DP-203/25 - Selective CICD for ADF with ADF Tools (part 2)/ReadMe.md

 ## Selective Azure Data Factory CI/CD plug-n-play DevOps templates

 # Summary
-Templates for selective deployment of Azure Data Factory using [azure.datafactory.tools](https://github.com/Azure-Player/azure.datafactory.tools) with Azure DevOps
+Templates for selective deployment of Azure Data Factory using [azure.datafactory.tools](https://github.com/Azure-Player/azure.datafactory.tools) with Azure DevOps.

 # In Azure DevOps

 1. In Azure Data Factory
     1. Setup ADF sync repo in your data factory
-       - Recommended to use Root Folder path **/data-factory/** or **/data-factory/<data_factory_name>** if you have many ADFs
+       - Recommended to use Root Folder path **/data-factory/** or **/data-factory/<data_factory_name>** if you have many ADFs.
 2. In Azure DevOps
     1. Create folder **/devops/generic** and then, in that folder create **adf-selective-deploy-job-template.yml** file: